Social

 * One of the supervisory positions appointed by the Group to oversee individual works.

-Additionally, we participate every year in the “National Skills Competition” organized by the Japan Vocational Ability Development Association.
-At the 61st competition held in November 2023, our employees received a Medallion for Excellence in “Information Network Cabling.”
+Furthermore, we participate every year in the “National Skills Competition” organized by the Japan Vocational Ability Development Association.
+At the 62nd competition held in November 2024, one of our female employees received a gold medal in “Information Network Cabling.”
+This was the first time that a woman had won the gold medal in this category.
 We will continue to improve our technical capabilities through participation in competitions and other means to offer and maintain safe, reliable and high-quality services.

 image Our medal-winning employees